Rate Control Medication for Atrial Fibrillation

 There have been ongoing discussions in the medical community as to which of two medication approaches—rate control or rhythm control—is best for atrial fibrillation patients.
 Some studies have suggested that rate control, when combined with anticoagulation, is as good as rhythm control, and may be better because rate control medications are considered safer and are good overall for treating heart disease and coronary disease.

 Using rate control medication avoids subjecting patients to the riskier rhythm control medications.
 These studies indicate that unless rate control has not worked, it is less important to aggressively drive patients into a normal sinus rhythm.
-In either case, a decision as to whether to use anticoagulant medication is considered critical.1
+In either case, a decision as to whether to use anticoagulant medication to prevent strokes is considered critical.1

 Types of Rate Control Drugs